frontenddogma/css-optimization-basics/manuscript/operation.md

   - For new features and bug fixes: after respective work is done.
   - Tip: If version control highlighting for file changes is not enough, temporarily indent changed declarations to only check for their repetition.
 * Dissolve duplicate declarations:
-  - Check each declaration (in new style sheets) or each changed declaration for re-occurrence within the set boundary (when limiting de-duplication to sections, take care to limit search scope to these sections).
+  - Check each declaration (in new style sheets) or each changed declaration for re-occurrence within the set boundary (when limiting deduplication to sections, take care to limit search scope to these sections).
   - For each duplicate declaration (the actual work):
     + Determine which respective rule should come first in the style sheet (for this one has to have an unwritten or [written](https://meiert.com/en/blog/how-to-order-css-selectors/) standard for how to order selectors).
     + If this first rule contains additional declarations, i.e. declarations that we haven’t checked yet or that aren’t duplicates, copy the entire rule and paste it after the original; keep the discovered duplicate in the first rule and remove the other declarations, and vice-versa in the second rule, so that that rule is like the old rule just without the declaration we found to be used more than once.